 The PACT Act will require Internet sellers to pay all taxes before delivery to customers, to verify age and identification of purchasers, and to comply with state and local laws of customers.
 It also bans the delivery of tobacco products through U.S. mail.

 The ICV study provided important statistics that helped shape this breakthrough federal policy.
-A PACT Act hearing referred to a 2006 ICV study in which showed all of the 101 vendors sampled sold cigarettes without age verification.
+A PACT Act hearing referred to a 2006 ICV study which showed all of the 101 vendors sampled sold cigarettes without age verification.
 Rebecca Williams, a HPDP research associate and co-investigator of the ICV study, wrote the study as part of her doctoral dissertation research.

 The ICV study was also recently featured in the Fall 2009 issue of Carolina Public Health magazine.